-The I-130 is a Petition for Alien Relative, meant for use by U.S. citizens and lawful residents to bring family members into the U.S. as lawful permanent residents (green card holders).
-The I-130 is meant to legally establish the relationship between the petitioner (U.S. citizen or resident) and the person(s) wishing to enter the United States.
-The form may be filed out for a citizen's spouse, children (married or unmarried), parents, and siblings; or a permanent resident’s spouse or child (unmarried).
+The I-130 is a Petition for Alien Relative, meant for use by U.S. citizens and lawful residents in order to bring family members into the U.S. as lawful permanent residents (green card holders).
+The I-130 asks for information that will legally establish the relationship between the petitioner (U.S. citizen or resident) and the person(s) wishing to enter the United States.
+In other words, if you claim to be someone's mother, husband, or the like, you'll need to be able to prove it!

-Only after the person's priority date (if any) has become current and a visa is available will the NVC transfer the case to the appropriate U.S. consulate.
-The immigrant applicant will receive further instructions and have to attend an interview before receiving a visa to come to the United States.
-He or she will also have to show that none of the grounds of inadmissibility block his or her eligibility for a green card.
+Near the end of the process, every overseas immigrant applicant will receive further instructions from the U.S. consulate and have to attend an interview before receiving a visa to come to the United States.
+They will also have to show that none of the grounds of inadmissibility block their eligibility for a green card.

-First off, let's repeat that an I-130 gives the person no rights to remain in the United States.
-If you have a valid status (for example, a student, visitor, or other visa), you can remain until your permitted stay under that status ends.
+First off, let's repeat that an approved I-130 gives a person no rights to remain in the United States.
+If you have a valid immigration status (for example, are within the time permitted to remain under a student, visitor, or other visa), you can remain until your permitted stay ends.
 But in any other circumstance, staying in the U.S. unlawfully while awaiting your green card is likely to result in that green card being denied rather than granted.
 See Must You Leave The U.S. to Wait For Your Green Card?

 The issue is that U.S. immigration law penalizes people who stay in the U.S. unlawfully.
 Those who remain unlawfully for six months or more and then leave voluntarily will face a three-year bar on returning.
 Those who remain unlawfully for a year or more and then leave voluntarily face a ten-year bar on returning.
-Those who are deported (removed) from the U.S. may face an even longer bar on returning, depending on the reason for their removal.
-The bottom line is that the U.S. immigration authorities want people to wait for an immigrant visa OUTSIDE the United States.
+For details, see Understanding the Three and Ten-Year Bars for Unlawful Presence.

 As you are no doubt noticing, this is a highly complex area of immigration law.
 Any questions about your own case, in particular your eligibility to adjust status, and whether you would face a time bar if you applied for your green card via a U.S. consulate, should be directed to an experienced U.S. immigration attorney.